 From a math standpoint, the selection of change gears is a problem of continued fractions, and conjugate fraction methods.
-But there are many boundary conditions, such as the machine limits on the "Scissor", the change gears the operator actually possesses, and the quantity of each gear in the change gear set.
+In reality there are many more boundary conditions, such as: the machine size, limits on the "Scissor", and which change gears the operator actually possesses.

-A tabular solution to a very specific set of ratios is in the Pfauter references below.
+A tabular solution to a very specific set of ratios is in the Pfauter references below – the math was done once and published in booklets.
 They solve for gear ratios between 0.10000 to 1.0000 and tabularize the resulting change gears (a/b)*(c/d) using change gear sets from 18 to 80 teeth.
 These books are difficult to find.

 1971, ASME, A Computer Algorithm to Design Compound Gear Trains for Arbitrary Ratio, Dil Pare

 1981, Machinery's Handbook 21st Edition (1981), Pages 1435-1465

 (Includes a nice set of logarithm tables for Tooth Counts Between 15-120.
 Sadly this set of handy tables was removed in the 23rd edition)